rich-coder155/heic-to-jpeg/README.md

 - A stepping stone to building a more user friendly tool if required, for all users

 ### Portfolio And Repository Goals
-- Their maybe additions that move away from the initial Python version to showcase my software writing skills in general -- Whatever gets the job done
+Their maybe additions that move away from the initial Python version to showcase my software writing skills in general.
+- Whatever gets the job done
--- In the easiest way possible for all
+- In the easiest way possible for all
--- That showcases my skills
+- That showcases my skills